José Ramírez (third baseman): 2016: World Series appearance

-In 2016, Ramírez hit .312/.355/.423 as of July 8, 2016.
+In 2016, Ramírez hit .312/.363/.462.
 He became the first player during 2016 to hit in every spot in the lineup when he batted fourth on June 28.
 Ramírez had also played four positions this year: second base, third base, shortstop, and left field.
 When asked about Ramírez's play, Indians hitting coach Ty Van Burkleo noted that Ramírez "has done a great job all year."
-He also concluded that with the Indians missing Michael Brantley, Ramírez has really stepped up in the heart of their batting order and "been a real shot in the arm" for the organization.
+He also concluded that with the Indians missing Michael Brantley, Ramírez has really stepped up in the heart of their batting order and has "been a real shot in the arm" for the organization.

-As of July 14, Ramírez was third in the American League with a .377 batting average with runners in scoring position.
-He backed that up on June 19, when he hit a walk-off single in the 10th inning against the Chicago White Sox, which gave the Indians a 3-2 win.
-That win was the third of 14 straight wins for the Indians, which was then a franchise record.
-Their 14 straight wins from June 17 to July 1 is not only a franchise record but also the longest win streak in baseball since 2013.
-During the streak, Ramírez batted .298 while compiling 17 hits and nine RBI.
+On June 19, Ramírez hit a walk-off single in the 10th inning against the Chicago White Sox, which gave Cleveland a 3–2 win.
+That win was the third of 14 straight wins, at the time a franchise record.
+Their 14 straight wins from June 17 to July 1 was also the longest winning streak in the majors since 2013.
+During the streak, Ramírez batted .298 with 17 hits and nine RBIs.
+On July 14, Ramírez was third in the American League with a .377 batting average with runners in scoring position.
 On September 17, his 24th birthday, he hit a walk-off single in the bottom of the 10th inning to give the Indians a 1–0 victory over the Detroit Tigers.
-He finished the season having established then career-highs of a .312 batting average, 46 doubles, 11 home runs, 76 RBI, 22 stolen bases, and 4.8 Wins Above Replacement (WAR or bWAR, per Baseball-Reference.com).
+He finished the season having established then career-highs of a .312 batting average, 46 doubles, 11 home runs, 76 RBIs, 22 stolen bases, and 4.8 Wins Above Replacement (WAR), per Baseball Reference.

 In the fifth game of the World Series, Ramírez hit a home run, giving Cleveland a 1–0 lead over the Chicago Cubs.
-He hit .310 (9-for-31) in the World Series, with one each of a walk, home run, and double.
+He hit .310 (9-for-31) in the World Series, with one double, one home run, and one walk.
 The Cubs ultimately prevailed, however, with Cleveland falling one run short in Game 7 in a bid for their first championship since 1948.

 The Cleveland chapter of the Baseball Writers' Association of America (BBWAA) selected Ramírez as the Bob Feller Man of the Year Award winner, the equivalent of the club's Most Valuable Player (MVP) Award.
 He also received consideration for the AL MVP for the first time, placing 17th.